📚 All Articles

 Greenies vs Whimzees — Which VOHC-Approved Chew Should You Buy?

 Both have VOHC approval.
 Greenies are more palatable.
-Whimzees are grain-free and vegetable-based.
-The right choice depends on your dog's sensitivities.
+Whimzees are grain-free.
+The right choice depends on your dog's sensitivities and breed size.

 Comparison